-- 1. First instance £1 deposit required for the issuing of a temporary ID badge.
-The £1 will be returned when the badge is handed back at the end of the day. - 2.
-The second occasion £1 deposit for a temporary ID badge this is non-returnable.
-This will occur for all subsequent times when a temporary badge is required, up to the sixth time, as per the below. - 3.
-Six or more occasions Students will be sent home to collect their ID badge, or they will be required to purchase a new one at the cost of £5.
+First instance - £1 deposit required for the issuing of a temporary ID badge.
+The £1 will be returned when the badge is handed back at the end of the day.

+The second occasion - £1 deposit for a temporary ID badge this is non-returnable.
+This will occur for all subsequent times when a temporary badge is issued, up to the sixth time, as per the below.

+The sixth or more - Students will be sent home to collect their ID badge, or they will be required to purchase a new one at the cost of £5.

-Equipped to Learn
+6.2.
+Equipped and ready to Learn

 All students must demonstrate that they are equipped to learn.
 This means bringing all of the equipment that they require to undertake learning in their lessons.
-This is to include files, paper, pens, books, calculator or other specialist equipment.
+This includes files, paper, pens, books, calculator or other specialist equipment.
 All of this material must be kept in an appropriate college bag.
 If a student arrives to college and is not equipped to learn, they will be asked to return home to collect their materials.
 Essentially, 'no bag, no entry'.